March 24, 2023

 Overall, PIPEDA provides a comprehensive framework for protecting personal information in the course of commercial activities.
 By following the fair information principles and guidelines for PIPEDA compliance, organizations can ensure that they are protecting the privacy rights of Canadians while still being able to carry out their legitimate business activities.

-Why Complying with PIPEDA Standards Matters
+Why complying with PIPEDA standards matters

 The PIPEDA compliance standards comprise ten principles that organizations are required to adhere to.
-These standards are objective in nature and serve as guidelines to assist businesses in meeting regulatory compliance requirements.
+These standards are objective in nature and serve as guidelines to assist businesses in meeting regulatory PIPEDA compliance requirements.

 1. Accountability: Organizations are responsible for the personal information under their control and must designate an individual or individuals who are accountable for ensuring compliance with the principles.